 6. Work with event planners/staff to finalize the details.

 Event planners at all the event spaces in Minneapolis Northwest are happy to work with you and figure out the logistics to make your event a success.
 Don’t hesitate to reach out at any point in the process and ask them questions to ensure you are addressing your team’s needs.
 Get the best tips and tricks from these savvy event planners who know their venues inside and out.
-For example, if you book an event at Earle Brown, the event planning staff can connect you with the staff at the conjoined hotel, Embassy Suites Minneapolis-North, to reserve rooms for your event.
+For example, if you book an event at The Heritage Center, the event planning staff can connect you with the staff at the conjoined hotel, Embassy Suites Minneapolis-North, to reserve rooms for your event.

 7. Enjoy and relax!